soltysh/talks/2018/devconf/text.md

 ???

-With way too much optimism I moved to the second part of the flow - the deployment.
+With way too much optimism, I moved to the second part of the flow - the deployment.
-While the build was kicking in I quickly deployed the latest available PostreSQL image and waited impatiently for the initial deplyment, which obviously failed.
+While the build was kicking in, I quickly deployed the latest available PostreSQL image and waited impatiently for the initial deplyment, which obviously failed.

 The problem was with the way how roundup initiates database, if database exists it assumes it was already initiated, but since it's empty it won't run.
 That's sort of the chicken and egg problem.
 Eventually, I went with two deployments